Skip to content

 To understand the challenge, one must look at the hardware architecture.
 Neon and Pupil Invisible are standalone devices.
 They don't require an external computer, and each operates its own internal clock.

-Pupil Labs’ Realtime API offers a mechanism for this called Time Echo.
-Conceptually similar to the Precision Time Protocol (PTP), it allows an external computer to estimate the time difference (offset) between its own clock and the clock of every Neon device on a local network.
+Here we build on this latter concept for Neon.
+Specifically, Pupil Labs’ Realtime API offers a mechanism called Time Echo.
+Conceptually similar to the Network Time Protocol (NTP), it allows an external computer to estimate the time difference (offset) between its own clock and the clock of every Neon device on a local network.
+By calculating this offset and removing network latency, the API triggers a signal to a connected device, instructing it to write an offset-corrected event.
+When you import these recordings into your analysis pipeline, these events serve as alignment keys.

 See How To Do So Programmatically